 What to Do

-Adjacent to Fort Williams Park, The Portland Head Light is the most photographed lighthouse in America, and the oldest in Maine.
+Adjacent to Fort Williams Park, Portland Head Light is the most photographed lighthouse in America and the oldest in Maine.

 The Lighthouse